-With the above definition, r_i can be computed by stamping source data packets with an event ID and incrementing the received packet count at the sink each time the ID is detected in decision interval i.
+With the above definition, r_i can be computed by stamping source data packets with an event ID and incrementing the received packet count at the sink each time the ID is detected in decision interval i^1 .
 Note that this does not require individual identification of sensor nodes.
 Further, we model any increase in source information about the event features as a corresponding increase in the reporting rate, f, of sensor nodes.

-Definition 3: The reporting frequency rate f of a sensor node is the number of packets sent out per unit time by that node.

-Definition 4: The transport problem in WSN is to configure the reporting rate, f, of source nodes so as to achieve the required event detection reliability, R, at the sink with minimum resource utilization.
+The reporting rate of a sensor node is defined as the number of packets sent out per unit time by that node.
+The transport problem in WSN is to configure the reporting rate, f, of source nodes so as to achieve the required event detection reliability, R, at the sink with minimum resource utilization.